nuclight/cbor-spec-cbapt/draft-ietf-goncharov-cbapt.md

   chunk output, and in well-formed input it MUST not became less than zero.
   If `remaining_bytes` became zero (0), state is changed to IN_CBOR.

-  Rationale: UTF-8 since it's updated RFC can't encode codepoints higher than
-             0x10FFFF, thus bytes higher than 0xF5 can't appear in well-fromed UTF-8, and 0xC0 and 0xC1 also must not appear in conforming UTF-8, thus these bytes could be used inside CBOR Major Type 3 (string) without escaping(*), as atoms often will be part of text strings, not only binary.
+    Rationale: UTF-8 since it's updated RFC can't encode codepoints higher than 0x10FFFF, thus bytes higher than 0xF5 can't appear in well-formed UTF-8, and 0xC0 and 0xC1 also must not appear in conforming UTF-8, thus these bytes could be used inside CBOR Major Type 3 (string) without escaping(*), as atoms often will be part of text strings, not only binary.
 For applications wanting to trade-off performance to compression ratio, every other byte means itself which allows to scan contents of text string byte-by-byte, saving few bytes - instead, for performance of decoder, FC code with length should be used, allowing to skip to next code.

                (*) This, of course, means not raw CBOR text strings (where such bytes are prohibited) but substrings of CBAR which will become valid CBOR data items after atom substitutions.

-  Opcodes of IN_CBOR state, with <arguments> (and (mnemonics)):
+  Opcodes of `IN_CBOR` state, with `<arguments>` (and (mnemonics)):

     1C <3 bytes>   - (terCio) Output 1A 00 <3 bytes>
     1D             - Atom 0